 - We highly, highly, recommend grabbing a glass electric teapot.
 Plastic is just bad for you.
 And this teapot is perfect to quickly heat up water for tea, coffee, and cocoa.

 - Buy a coffee specifically for the hot cocoa bar needs, it too will surely get used on the everyday if not set aside.

 - Paper cups with lids : We got these cups to stock our bar, because they were cheaper, paper, came with sleeves, and stirrers, and in a pretty mocha color that matched the bar cart theme.
 We also love that they are to-go… so you can truly entertain people in a pop by, have a cocoa and go fashion.
 You can also use mugs if you are hosting small party and won’t mind the dishes.

 - Napkins: Let’s be honest here, if there is cocoa, we probably also have cookies or a treat laying around somewhere that will need a napkin.
 So we got these cute napkins just in case.

 - Spoons: We tend to avoid plastic since, but you can grab spoons from your kitchen or just use the stirrers that came with the cups suggested above.

 The Best Hot Cocoas

 - Milk Chocolate Hot Cocoa: There are so many varieties of hot cocoa out there, really any of them will do.
-For a Milk Chocolate version we like this one best, because it’s organic and fair trade or this basic Starbucks one.
+For a Milk Chocolate version we like this one best, because it’s organic and fair trade or this basic Starbucks hot cocoa.
 But if you’re looking for something more budget friendly, this Whole Foods brand hot cocoa also does the job just fine.
 The Starbucks Double Chocolate is also pretty great and comes in the cutest tin.